The Evolution of a Revolution

 By the 1920's the phonograph could be considered the definitive home entertainer.
 Ads showing Caruso and the greatest artists of the world coming into your home made the point that the Victrola was an instrument unparalleled in providing the best in home entertainment.

-Evolution of the Phonograph - Brands and Styles
+Revolution and Evolution of the Phonograph - Brands and Styles

 In 1922 the Strand Phonograph Company advertised in the phonograph trade magazine The Talking Machine World how talking machines had undergone an evolution of changes and styles in 25 years and how their Strand Consoles were part of the unmistakable trend defining the Modern style of today.